-Finding your dream graduate program is a complex and time consuming process.
-But what if it turns out the program you chose just isn’t quite right for you?
+Finding your dream graduate program is a complex and time-consuming process.
+But what if the program you ended up choosing just isn’t quite right for you?
 Consider transferring graduate schools.

 Whether you arrived in your new graduate school program to find it a poor fit, or just never quite managed to finish for other reasons, the dilemma is the same: Can you transfer in graduate school from one graduate school to another?

 Yes you can!
 It is possible to transfer graduate schools, as long as you’re prepared to do the necessary legwork.
 Just be aware that it might be a little bit more challenging than it was as an undergrad.
 That’s because many graduate programs have limited space for new students each year and fill up quickly.
 Plus, some programs aren’t offered at every school, making the field narrower.

 Graduate schools that accept transfer credits may be available at every level, offering programs in many different subject areas.
 The process of transferring universities is a little different from the initial application process, but by making the most of your resources, remaining diligent, and choosing carefully, you might find a school that’s a better fit, while still making the most of what credits you did complete.